 - When we got back together that time, I insisted he have STD checks before I would go near him again.
 I refused to sleep at his house, and he said if I would stay there one night a week, he would sleep on the couch; I agreed.

 - We split up and got back together again more times than I could even hope to remember during my pregnancy.
 During this time I was accused of sleeping around with anyone and everyone.
-He told numerous mutual friends (and probably his family too) that the baby wasn’t his, that I probably wasn’t even pregnant any way and was just taking him for a ride, that I had deliberately targetted him to get pregnant because I was over the hill and nobody else would give me a baby.
+He told numerous mutual friends (and probably his family too) that the baby wasn’t his, that I probably wasn’t even pregnant any way and was just taking him for a ride, that I had deliberately targetted him to get pregnant because I was over the hill (at the age of 30!) and nobody else would give me a baby.

 - On more than one occasion, he told me I was not a fit mother, and he would take me to court and take the baby from me.
 I believed him; after all, he had six children living with him, and social services didn’t seem to be bothered.

 - On the occasion of my 20 week scan, we had split up and I was trying to stay away from Twunty.
 My midwife (and several of my friends and family) had urged me to stay away from him in order to keep my stress levels under control.
 He begged me to be allowed to come to the scan, and I agreed, but brought my sister along for moral support.
-We offered him a lift from town to the hospital, even though there is a bus that goes there directly from his house.
+We offered him a lift to the hospital, even though there is a bus that goes there directly from his house.
 He declined.
 He arrived late, literally as I was going into the scan room.
 As we left, I discovered that he had got a lift to the hospital from his most recent ex, and she had waited outside for him.